TTFH/TDLL/README.md

 ## Extended Teardown API - DLL

 > [!Caution]
 > This DLL is compatible only with Teardown 1.6.3 Build 18614570 (released on 27 May 2025).
-It will stop working after the next game update.
-Ensure you remove it by verifying the game files on Steam after updating Teardown.
+It will stop working in the next game update.
+Ensure you remove it by deleteting the file `winmm.dll` from the Teardown directory.

 ### What it does:
 - Provides a DLL that can be used to extend the Teardown API.